hissain/hissain/README.md

 My special interests include Technological Innovation, Human Machine Interaction, Information Theory, Astronomy, Probability, Theory of Relativity, Philosophy of Science, Piano, Guitar, Poetry.
 Additionally, I have study on Critical Thinking and on How to make valid argumentation.

-I values the passion of problem-solving minds and solely believes that Software Engineering is the profession that suits him best.
+I values the passion of problem-solving minds and solely believes that Software Engineering is the profession that suits me best.
 I am always eager to learn and grow in my field, and is committed to delivering high-quality solutions to his clients and stakeholders.
+I am open to engage in discussing any technological matters within my scope with interested people to share and acquire subject matter knowledge.

 ### Stackoverflow